 Whatever you decide, our advice is to know what's going to happen when you arrive before you leave home.
 It makes the experience much more pleasant.
 Read this guide and learn how to find a taxi, or how to arrange for a private pick-up.

-Here are the 7 best ways of transferring from Charles de Gaulle Airport (CDG) —
+Here are seven ways of transferring from Charles de Gaulle Airport (CDG) or Orly Airport —

 If you have tons of luggage or you're traveling with a group of 3 to 8, pre-arranging a shuttle van to meet you at your terminal is a good alternative.

-A shuttle service is also good if you're a single traveler and want to save money on the taxi fare.
+A shuttle service is also good if you're a single traveler and want to save money from what a taxi fare would be.
 The drivers speak English and sometimes will give you a bit of a Paris tour on the way to your hotel.

-2. Shuttle from Paris to Airport.
-Use this when it's time to fly home, gets you from your hotel (or apartment) to CDG.
+Shuttle from Paris to Airport.
+The same shuttle service, going the other way.
+Use this when it's time to fly home — gets you from your hotel (or apartment) to CDG.

-Taxis are by far the most common means of Paris airport transfers and they're usually plentiful at the airports.
+Taxis are the most common means of Paris airport transfers and they're usually plentiful at the airports.

 Before you leave home read our complete guide to catching a taxi at Charles de Gaulle airport.
 Then travel easy!